Referring Offices

 • Any relevant recent office notes

-• Previous EMG report(s), if available
+• Previous recent EMG report(s), if available

-• Return appointment date if applicable
+• Return appointment date, if applicable

 • If ordering a Consult with the EMG/NCV studies, you must include recent office notes with your referral.